mikebader/django-vitae/docs/source/settings.rst

 *  value that will be displayed as the choice

-Internally, Django-CV organizes the type of publication based on the value of the integer used for the choice.
+Internally, Django-Vitae organizes the type of publication based on the value of the integer used for the choice.
 The following table shows the ranges used for different publication statuses.